-It is impossible to provide an overall number of detained asylum seekers or detention centres for asylum seekers in Switzerland in 2015 for mainly three reasons:
+It is impossible to provide an overall number of detained asylum seekers or detention centres for asylum seekers in Switzerland in 2016 for mainly three reasons:

 - (1) The detention of asylum seekers is mainly ordered at the cantonal level and many of the cantons are actually using normal prisons or other detention facilities for the detention of asylum seekers.
-This is illustrated by the fact that the Global Detention Project was not able to retrieve data from all the cantons for its 2011 Special report on Switzerland. - (2) The definition of detention of asylum seekers in Swiss law is not clear.
-This is again illustrated by the Global Detention Project report which also classifies the 5 Federal Reception Centres where asylum seekers need to lodge their asylum application, and also the accommodation in the transit zones of Geneva and Zurich airport, as detention facilities.
+This is illustrated by the fact that the Global Detention Project was not able to retrieve data from all the cantons for its 2011 Special report on Switzerland.396 - (2) The definition of detention of asylum seekers in Swiss law is not clear.
+This is again illustrated by the Global Detention Project report which also classifies the Federal Reception Centres where asylum seekers need to lodge their asylum application, and also the accommodation in the transit zones of Geneva and Zurich airport, as detention facilities.
 If these facilities were to be classified as detention, the number of detained asylum seekers would be far higher than the official numbers.
-There are good legal reasons for classifying the mentioned centres in transit zones as detention, given that asylum seekers are locked in and their contacts to the outside world are significantly limited.
-Regarding the federal reception centres, the assessment depends on the concrete situation.
-Stefan Trechsel qualifies accommodation in remote locations that are very far from the next municipality as deprivation of freedom, because even if asylum seekers are allowed to leave the centre during certain hours, they do not have any real possibility of social contact, as the centres are so remote and the asylum seekers do not have the means for public transportation.
-Report and the asylum seekers do not have the means for public transportation.
+There are good legal reasons for classifying the mentioned centres in transit zones as detention, given that asylum seekers are locked in and their contacts to the outside world are significantly limited.397 Regarding the federal reception centres, the assessment depends on the concrete situation.
+Stefan Trechsel qualifies accommodation in remote locations that are very far from the next municipality as deprivation of freedom, because even if asylum seekers are allowed to leave the centre during certain hours, they do not have any real possibility of social contact, as the centres are so remote and the asylum seekers do not have the means for public transportation.398